TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv3_screen_12864.md

 ## Using the SD card slot on the screen

-It is possible to use the external SD card.
+From 3.3RC3, it is possible to use the external SD card.
 To do so, add the following lines to your board.txt

 ```
 sdCard.external.spiChannel=0
 sdCard.external.csPin=A.4
-sdCard.external.cardDetectPin=C.15
+sdCard.external.cardDetectPin=E.13
 ```